owen-m1ller/Predicting-recipe-ratings-based-on-reviews/README.md

 Finally, I applied a standard scaled to the total_fat_pdv column since it was the most linearly correlated with the average rating.
-In the next step I will standardize all the features so that some aren't arbitrarily weighted more heavily.
-If a decision tree based model ends up out-performing the linear regression model, this standardization may become redundant.
+In the next step, I will standardize all the features so that some aren't arbitrarily weighted more heavily.
+If a decision-tree-based model ends up out-performing the linear regression model, this standardization may become redundant.

-Evaluating our model based on RMSE, we find that on the training set our model was off by .3768 on average and on the test set our model was off by .735 on average.
+Evaluating our model based on RMSE, we find that on the training set our model was off by .3768 on average, and on the test set our model was off by .735 on average.
 Predicting within the range of one star seems somewhat reasonable to me, but the disparity between our performance in the training and test set indicates we are